freebasic/fbfrog/readme.txt

 - hAddTextToken() could accidentially look up comment/string bodies in the keyword table, then produce the wrong token?

-- hRemoveOuterDIVIDERs() crashes if there's just one DIVIDER in the AST (.h file with just a newline)

 - Must do automated formatting of macro bodies in emitter now that TK_SPACE is gone
 - Macro bodies should be emitted as FB text, not C text